Disapproval voting: Popular use

 The best-known examples of the use of disapproval voting are on reality game shows, e.g. Survivor, The Weakest Link, where it is used to eliminate one contestant at a time from the contest, or the variation used on Boot Camp where the eliminated contestant can "take one (other) out with him".
-(Note: the examples given here are better examples of Coombs' method than disapproval voting as described here).
+(Note: the examples given here are better examples of Coombs' method than disapproval voting as described here.)

+Another example of disapproval voting is in the American animated web series Battle for Dream Island, where the viewers vote who they want eliminated by typing their name (which got replaced by typing their letter in square brackets in the fourth season, Battle for B.F.D.I) in the comment section.
+It was later replaced with approval voting in the second part of the fourth season, Battle for B.F.B., except the least voted contestant is eliminated.

+Since the Battle for Dream Island: The Power of Two episode "Oneirophobe's Nightmare", viewers now vote via a Google Form.
+This was most likely implemented to prevent people from counting each vote in the comments to predict the final results and therefore causing "vote wars".

 No-confidence voting

 A particular case of disapproval voting is the motion of no confidence.
 This is a motion of a legislature – rather than a vote of the electorate that elected it – expressing that it disapproves of the current executive, or of certain members of the executive.
 In the Westminster system, the person or persons who lose a motion of no confidence are normally expected to resign as a matter of constitutional convention, and in the case of an executive a general election normally results, unless a replacement government (typically a new prime minister, who can subsequently appoint a new cabinet) can be approved in a motion of confidence.
 This process is formalized in the United Kingdom by the Fixed-term Parliaments Act 2011.

 No-confidence voting can only disapprove; it cannot be used to approve of any particular candidates.
 This decision is left to political discussions among those involved.

 The percentage which triggers a successful no-confidence vote can vary widely, from small values (like 20%) which allow minorities (particularly people with experience in the issue being voted) to decide the outcome, up to unanimity.